twashing/automata/README.md

 ## TODO

 - tests
+  - Initializing from start state, should determine state + run
+  - What state are we in
+  - What are the possible transitions (identity, other)
 - cycle between a > b > a
 - OR condition  a > b > c  |  a > c
 - AND condition  a > b > c  |  a > d > c